codemagic-ci-cd/codemagic-docs/content/building/running-locally.md

 Requires: Python ≥ 3.7
 {{</notebox>}}

-## Build and codesign an Xcode project
+## Build and code sign an Xcode project

 To fetch (or create and download) the provisioning profile(s) and certificate for `MY_BUNDLE_ID` app, use the [app-store-connect](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/app-store-connect/README.md#app-store-connect) tool.